ditcoin/ditcoin-core/README.md

 The Monero donation address is: `42iXGr9Ms1FKxt1t8qLJdHRHVKvYMbgSxeRHNsNktjcpRypkEkPqjFT9Bses26xeZbPx5Qi7t5MPeKkzvvz4hYgdF8riCd5`

-*Note: you can easily donate DIT to the Ditcoin donation address by using the `donate` command.
+*Note: you can easily donate DTC to the Ditcoin donation address by using the `donate` command.
 Type `help` in the command-line wallet for details.*

 ## License